Geology of Malta: Faults

 The rock layers in Malta are relatively flat-lying, with the exception of zones where the rock has been folded close to faults.
 The faults have two main orientations, with the largest faults being northwest-southeast trending, parallel to the line of islands, although these faults are only locally exposed, and a second set that are WSW-ENE trending, with generally small displacements that dominate the topography of the islands.
 The largest of the second set are the Victoria Lines Fault on northern Malta and the Qala Fault on southern Gozo.
 The fault is around 18.5 km long.

 Overall, the islands of the archipelago are tilted towards the northeast, with cliffs on the southwest coast and descending gradients towards the northeast.

 Recent geological history

 The Maltese archipelago is linked to Sicily by an underwater plateau of depths of less than 100 m.
-During different marine regressions of the Mediterranean, Malta has been connected to Sicily by a surface isthmus by which animals have been able to cross, as evinced by the presence of island dwarfism (Maltese dwarf hippopotamus and dwarf elephant fossils), as well as island gigantism (fossils of the Maltese Giant Dormouse, Leithia melitensis).
+During different marine regressions of the Mediterranean, Malta has been connected to Sicily by a surface isthmus by which animals have been able to cross, as evinced by the presence of island dwarfism in Maltese dwarf hippopotamus and dwarf elephant fossils, as well as island gigantism (fossils of the Maltese Giant Dormouse, Leithia melitensis).